This page gives a summary of the planning news in Timsbury.

 Details of the Parish Council Agenda and Minutes of its decisions can be seen here.

-Summary of current and recent applications in Timsbury and how to speak at its meetings can be seen here.
+Summary of some current important applications in Timsbury can be seen here.

 See more background to planning in Timsbury here.